aserwotka/PyBoxer/README.md

 ### Prerequisites

-You need to have installed python3.
+Be sure you have installed python3.

 You need to have configured usage of script.
 Instruction is available at the adress: https://github.com/andreafabrizi/Dropbox-Uploader